x-tabdeveloping/language-analytics-assignment1/README.md

 Every row of the tables contains result for one file in the corpus with relative frequencies of UPOS tags per 10000 words and number of unique named entities per category.

-> Additionally the script will produce a csv file with the CO2 emissions of the substasks in the code (`emissions/emissions.csv`).
+> Additionally the script will produce a csv file with the CO2 emissions of the substasks in the code (`emissions/`).
 > This is necessary for Assignment 5, and is not directly relevant to this assignment.

+> Note: The `emissions/emissions.csv` file should be ignored.
+This is due to the fact, that codecarbon can't track process and task emissions at the same time.